topcowmoo/turbo-readme-assembler/sample/README-sample.md

 - [Questions](#questions)

 ## Installation
-xxx
+clone etc

 ## Usage
-xxx
+see attached

 ## License

-This project is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing
-xxx
+na

 ## Tests
-xx
+dasf

 ## Questions

-If you have any questions about this project, please contact me directly at xxx.
-My GitHub profile can be found at https://github.com/xxx.
+If you have any questions about this project, please contact me directly at ana.
+My GitHub profile can be found at https://github.com/na.

 ---